S-Packing Colorings of Cubic Graphs: -coloring

-For arbitrary cubic graphs, we can (only) state the following: \begin{prop} There exists a cubic graph with packing chromatic number $13$. \end{prop}
+For arbitrary cubic graphs, we can (only) state the following: \begin{prop}There exists a cubic graph with packing chromatic number $13$. \end{prop}

-\begin{proof} The cubic graph of order $38$ and diameter 4 (which is the largest cubic graph with diameter 4) described independently in~\cite{AFY86,vonC} needs 13 colors to be packing colored (checked by computer).
+\begin{proof} The cubic graph of order $38$ and diameter 4 (which is a largest cubic graph with diameter 4) described independently in~\cite{AFY86,vonC} needs 13 colors to be packing colored (checked by computer).
 By running a brute force search algorithm, we found that at most $28$ vertices can be colored with colors $\{1,2,3\}$.
 But, since this graph has diameter 4, then every color greater than 3 can be given to only one vertex, implying the use of all colors from $\{4,\ldots,13\}$ to complete the coloring. \end{proof}

 The distribution of packing chromatic numbers for cubic graphs of order up to $20$ is presented in Table~\ref{tb3}.
-We also found, (with the help of a computer), a cubic graph of order $24$ and packing chromatic number $11$.
+With the help of a computer, we also found a cubic graph of order $24$ and packing chromatic number $11$.
+This graph is illustrated in Figure~\ref{f1p17}.